retrixe/octyne/API.md

 A JSON body containing the new username and password of the account, e.g. `{"username":"user1", "password":"password1"}` (don't use these usernames or passwords in production lol).

-⚠️ *Warning:* If no username is provided in the query parameters, the username in the body is used instead.
+⚠️ *Warning:* If no username is provided in the query parameters, the username in the body is used instead!
 This means that if you want to rename an account, you must use the `username` query parameter to specify the old username.
-However, the query parameter is only available since v1.2+!
-On older versions, you cannot rename accounts, and this query parameter will not be recognised for changing passwords either!
+However, the query parameter is only available since v1.2+! **On older versions, you cannot rename accounts, and the query parameter will not be used for changing passwords either!** If you want to avoid issues, **don't allow the user to change both the username and password at the same time, or you may end up changing the password of a different user instead of renaming the current one!** On older versions, attempting to change only the username will give you a "Username or password not provided!" error.
+Alternatively, you can implement a version check with the `GET /` endpoint.

 **Response:**